MileHacker Logo

 Local Communication Tip

-A few basic Italian phrases greatly enrich your interactions and demonstrate respect for local culture.
+A few basic Italian phrases greatly enrich your engagements and demonstrate showing deference to local customs.

 Business Hours & Schedules

-Familiarity with usual business hours and regional holidays in Lugano aids planning your daily activities without disruption.
+Familiarity with usual business hours and regional holidays in Lugano aids planning your day-to-day activities without disruption.

 Shops